OAID/Tengine/examples/yolov2/readme.md

 3. show result

-    Using default input image, the output image saves in `save.jpg`.
+    Using default input image, the output image is saved as `save.jpg`.

     It shows detected class and its confidence score.